cloudFPGA/Doc/docsrc/pages/ZYC2/Getting_started_on_zyc2.md

-# Getting started on ZYC2
+# How to deploy an application

 Currently cloudFPGA project can be accessed over cloud as an on-prem deployment to Zurich Heterogeneous Cloud, in the Yellow Zone security zone (ZYC2).